seejwy/skapi-doc/user-account/README.md

 The 'condition' parameter allows you to specify the search criteria when searching for user attributes.
 Available options include '>', '>=', '=', '<', '<='.
 Default condition is '='.
 When searching for a string attribute, '>' and '<' will search for strings that are higher or lower in lexicographical order, respectively. '>=' will search for strings that start with the given value, '<=' will work like '='.

 ::: warning NOTE
-It is important to note that the 'user_id' attribute can only be searched with '=' condition.
+- 'user_id' attribute can only be searched with '=' condition.
+- Users won't be able to search for attributes that is not set to public.
 :::

 The 'range' parameter allows you to search for the users who have the certain attribute value between the given value and the range value.
 The 'range' parameter cannot be used with 'condition' parameter.